Walikuperek/bports/README.md

 ## Dependency Configuration

-For adapters that require additional libraries (like `winston` for file logging or `@google-cloud/logging` for GCP logging), the dependencies are optional peer dependencies.
+For adapters that require additional libraries (like `@google-cloud/logging` for GCP logging), the dependencies are optional peer dependencies.
 This means you can install them only if you're using the respective adapter.

 ### Steps for Setting Up Peer Dependencies

 1. **Install the core `bports` library:**
   - Install library
     ```bash
-    npm install bports
+    npm install @quak.lib/bports
     ```

 2. **Install the desired adapter's peer dependencies:**
   - For GCP Logger:
-    > Will yell at you with an error if not installed: 'Please run `npm install @google-cloud/logging` to use GCPLoggerAdapter'
+    > Error: 'Please run `npm install @google-cloud/logging` to use GCPLoggerAdapter'
     ```bash
     npm install @google-cloud/logging
     ```